opensearch-project/project-website/_posts/2025-10-24-Improving-vector-search-diversity-through-native-MMR.markdown

 The query uses the following parameters for MMR configuration:

-* `vector_field_path`: The path to the vector field to use for MMR re-ranking.
+* `vector_field_path`: The path to the vector field to use for MMR reranking.
 * `vector_field_data_type`: The data type of the vector (for example, `float`).
 * `vector_field_space_type`: The distance metric used for similarity calculations (for example, `l2`).
-* `candidates` and `diversity`: Same as in local MMR queries, controlling the number of candidates and the diversity weight.
+* `candidates` and `diversity`: The same as in local MMR queries, controlling the number of candidates and the diversity weight.

 Providing this information ensures that MMR can correctly compute diversity and rerank results even when querying across remote clusters.